Tylous/Vibe/README.md

 share_hunter         Scans target(s) enumerating the shares on the target(s) and the level of access the specified user, using -d/--domain, -u/--user, -p/--password.
 Can take a list or range of hosts, using -t/--target and --jitter/-j to add a delay show                 Shows the contents of Users, Computers, Credentials, Groups, Password policy, Store, Credentials, Files Servers and Access tables store                Displays the contents of a specific table.
-Example: 'show [table name] (access, creds, computers, file servers, pwdpolicy, users) export               Export the contents of the database to a path in one of the following formats: CSV, HTML. (using with -f or --filetype) exit                 Exit Vibe
+Example: 'show [table name] (access, creds, computers, file servers, pwdpolicy, users) export               Export the contents of the database to a path in one of the following formats: csv, html. (using with -f or --filetype and -p or --path for the file path) exit                 Exit Vibe
 >>